pixelastic/on-circle/docs/src/installation.md

 writing rights to the repository.

-Fortunately, `on-circle` can do all this configuration automatically, provided you have have all the right credentials available.
+Fortunately, `on-circle` can do all this configuration automatically, provided you have all the right credentials available.

 The way it works is by storing a `GITHUB_TOKEN` as an environment variable on your CircleCI project, so CircleCI can create issues through the GitHub API.
 We